Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 Make this face mask pattern with a tiny bit of fabric and elastic.
-The surgical style mask pattern is simple enough even for beginner sewers!
+The surgical mask style pattern is simple enough even for beginner sewers!

 If you are making masks for others here are some super cute printable face mask gift tags.